Fraunhofer-AISEC/cmc/doc/platform-configuration.md

 component into the respective TPM PCRs.
 Two approaches can be used, the Static Root of Trust for Measurements (SRTM) and the Dynamic Root of Trust for Measurements (DRTM).
-Most platforms are capable of performing an SRTM Measured Boot without further modifications, while a DRTM measured boot requires hardware support and addtional software (such as [Intel TXT](https://www.intel.com/content/www/us/en/developer/articles/tool/intel-trusted-execution-technology.html?wapkw=txt), [Intel SINIT ACM](https://software.intel.com/content/www/us/en/develop/articles/intel-trusted-execution-technology.html), and [tboot](https://sourceforge.net/projects/tboot/)).
+Most platforms are capable of performing an SRTM Measured Boot without further modifications, while a DRTM measured boot requires hardware support and additional software (such as [Intel TXT](https://www.intel.com/content/www/us/en/developer/articles/tool/intel-trusted-execution-technology.html?wapkw=txt), [Intel SINIT ACM](https://software.intel.com/content/www/us/en/develop/articles/intel-trusted-execution-technology.html), and [tboot](https://sourceforge.net/projects/tboot/)).